scottaohara/accessibility_interview_questions/README.md

     + What values (such as `assertive` or `polite`) might you give the attribute in different situations?
 - How would you mark-up an icon font or SVG that was for decorative purposes?
 - How is CSS pseudo content treated by screen readers?
+- What is the purpose of the `alt` attribute for images?
+    + Can you describe the effect of an empty `alt`, or the lack of the attribute, on an image?
+    + In what instances might an empty `alt` or no `alt` be appropriate?
+    + How might alternative text for an image vary, depending on the context the image is used in?
+    + Since `svg`s don't accept the `alt` attribute, how can one provide alternative text for these graphics?
+    + Do you need to supply an image an `alt` attribute if used witin a `figure` with a `figcaption`?
 - Describe the steps you take in reviewing or auditing a website or application for accessibility?
 - Describe an instance where an automated test would not flag a blatant accessibility error?
 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
+- What is the difference between `legend` and `label` elements?
+- Describe the purpose of heading and header elements, and how they are useful in websites and web applications.
 - Describe your thoughts on how a single page web app should handle focus when a new screen loads.
 - Name an ARIA attribute that requires either a child/parent relationship or a pairing role.
 - What is your understanding of "accessible name computation" and how it affects modifying the way screen readers announce certain content?